 Judge Elrod served pro bono as the first general counsel of Communities in Schools-Houston, one of the largest dropout prevention organizations in the country, and as chair of the board of Lone Star Legal Aid, a major legal services provider for the indigent.
 Judge Elrod also is a former chair of the board of the Texas Center for Legal Ethics.
 Judge Elrod is the recipient of the Texas Center for Legal Ethics 2015 Chief Justice Jack Pope Professionalism Award.
 In 2011, she was the M.D.
 Anderson Visiting Public Service Professor at the Texas Tech University School of Law.

 Judge Elrod met her husband, Hal, while both attended Baylor University.
-Now married for 28 years, they have two daughters, Elizabeth and Catherine, who are juniors in college and high school, respectively.
+Now married for 30 years, they have two daughters, Elizabeth and Catharine.
+Their younger daughter will begin attending Baylor in the fall.